Corrected Bayesian information criterion for stochastic block models: Introduction

 where $\lambda$ is a tuning parameter.
-The penalty function $\frac{k(k+1)}{2}\log n$ (called the ``BIC") was used to select the optimal number of communities in \cite{Daudin:Picard:Robin:2008} and \cite{Saldana:Yu:Feng:2017}.
-When we use the penalty function \eqref{eq:penalized:wb} and the BIC to estimate $k$ in simulations and real data examples, we find that they tend to underestimate and overestimate the number of communities, respectively.
-We propose a ``corrected Bayesian information criterio'' (CBIC) which is in the midway of those two criteria.
-Specifically, our penalty function is
+An alternative penalty function $\frac{k(k+1)}{2}\log n$ (called the ``BIC") was used to select the number of communities in \cite{Saldana:Yu:Feng:2017}.
+As will be shown later in the paper, using the penalty function \eqref{eq:penalized:wb} and the BIC to estimate $k$ tends to underestimate and overestimate the number of communities respectively.
+We therefore propose a ``corrected Bayesian information criterion'' (CBIC) that is in the midway of those two criteria.
+Specifically, we propose the following penalty function

-which is smaller than that in \eqref{eq:penalized:wb} used by \cite{Wang:Bickel:2016}.
-In comparison with the penalty function in the BIC used in \cite{Saldana:Yu:Feng:2017}, it contains one more term $\lambda n\log k$.
-It is worth noting that \citeauthor{Wang:Bickel:2016} \cite{Wang:Bickel:2016} dealt with the marginal log-likelihood where $z$ as latent variables are integrated out, while here we plug a single estimated community assignment into the log-likelihood.
-These two log-likelihoods are equivalent asymptotically since the probability of the observations under incorrect community assignments is negligible asymptotically.
+which is lighter than \eqref{eq:penalized:wb} used by \cite{Wang:Bickel:2017} and is heavier than the BIC penalty used by \cite{Saldana:Yu:Feng:2017}.
+Rigorously speaking, \cite{Wang:Bickel:2017} dealt with the marginal log-likelihood where $z$ as latent variables are integrated out, while we plug a single estimated community assignment into the log-likelihood.

-Similar to the classical BIC in linear and generalized linear models, the tuning parameter $\lambda$ can be set to a constant, i.e., $\lambda = 1$.
-For the sake of convenience in the proofs and comparisons with \cite{Wang:Bickel:2016}, we keep the tuning parameter $\lambda$ in \eqref{eq:lambda}.
-Built on the work of \cite{Wang:Bickel:2016}, we show that the proposed estimator is consistent.
-It is worth noting that we assume that the true number of communities is fixed in this article.
-Along the way of proving consistency, we obtain the Wilks theorem for stochastic block models.
-Furthermore, we show that, to obtain the consistency of model selection for stochastic block models, we need a so-called ``consistency condition".
-We also provide sufficient conditions for both homogenous networks and non-homogenous networks.
+For fixed $k$, \cite{Wang:Bickel:2017} established the limiting distribution of the log-likelihood ratio under model misspecification -- both underfitting and overfitting, and thereby determined an upper bound $o(n^2)$ and a lower bound $n$ of the order of the penalty term for a consistent model selection.
+Based on the work of \cite{Wang:Bickel:2017}, we derived new upper and lower bounds for increasing $k$.
+According to our theory (see the proof of Theorem 4 for details), the main orders of both the upper and lower bounds are $n\log k$.
+In this sense, the bounds we obtained are sharp.
+Based on these results, we establish the consistency of the CBIC in determining the number of communities.
 The results are further extended to degree corrected block models.
-The proposed method can be easily conducted by the popular spectral clustering methods \cite{Rohe:Chatterjee:Yu:2011,Jin:2015}.
+Along the way of proving consistency, we also obtain the Wilks theorem for stochastic block models.